 Because stream of consciousness writing is often long-winded, lacking structure, it may seem unorganized.
 But there is still organization there.

 With stream of consciousness brainstorm writing, we don’t stop or hesitate.
-We just write without objectively thinking about what we’re putting down on the page.
+We just write without objectively thinking about what to put on the page.

 So rather than just free writing, here are some stream of consciousness writing exercises you can try to help discover more about your characters.